maherme/nucleo-f446re-scratch/README.md

 | 0x51       | Request the lenght of a string to send   |
 | 0x52       | Request to send the string               |

-For testing with this API you need to use the [I2CSlvCmd.ino](ard/I2C/I2CSlvRx/I2CSlvCmd.ino) sketch.You need to open a Serial Monitor using the Arduino IDE configuring a speed of 9600 baud and you should use also the semi hosting binary for the STM32 microcontroller for watching further information.
+For testing with this API you need to use the [I2CSlvCmd.ino](ard/I2C/I2CSlvCmd/I2CSlvCmd.ino) sketch.You need to open a Serial Monitor using the Arduino IDE configuring a speed of 9600 baud and you should use also the semi hosting binary for the STM32 microcontroller for watching further information.
+In this test the Nucleo board is the master so you need to set the I2C_MASTER define to 1 in the [test_i2c.c](src/tst/test_i2c.c) file.

+If you use the I2C1_SendCmdIT API you will test the transmission and reception using interrupt mode.

+You can also test the I2C driver in slave mode, you need to set the I2C_MASTER define to 0 in the [test_i2c.c](src/tst/test_i2c.c) file.
+For this test you need to use the [I2CMstRx.ino](ard/I2C/I2CMstRx/I2CMstRx.ino) sketch.
+You need to open a Serial Monitor using the Arduino IDE configuring a speed of 9600 baud for sending the commands from Arduino as master.

 For performing all these tests you need to follow the connection diagram below:
 ![Alt text](doc/img/nucleo-i2c-test.png)